tparikka/AwsExperiments/README.md

 This project will not include a discussion of the merits/drawbacks of each - we will use Terraform for all IAC.

+**NOTE**: Deploying changes in Terraform and is performed with the command `terraform apply`.
+Terraform will show a list of the changes to be made, and the user can specify whether or no to proceed.
+Type `yes` to apply the changes.
+These steps apply to all Terraform modules described below.

 ### Windows

 To install Terraform on Windows: